Salad Bars to Schools

 - Schools or districts not selected will be notified by email and will invited to renew their application the following year.

-- We consider the length of time a school or district has been on our waitlist when reviewing renewed applications.
+- We consider the length of time a school or district has been on our salad bar applicant list when reviewing renewed applications.

-Note: Starting in 2026, schools or districts must renew their application annually to remain on the waitlist.
+Note: Starting in 2026, schools or districts must renew their application annually to remain on the Salad Bar Applicant List.

 Apply Now